Will credits I earned at other colleges transfer to the SU program?

-What will my schedule look like at Seattle UniversityGo to Typical Program of Study to find the current class schedule
+What will my schedule look like at Seattle UniversityGo to the Program Summary section on our website to find information on offerings and schedules.

 How competitive are admissions to Seattle University?You will need to have a substantive GPA and good references.
 Admission into SPEX program is not difficult, exiting is.
 We do not accept grades below a C and any such grade will require repeating the course.

 Who is my Advisor?
-SPEX advisor and Director of the program is Dan Tripps, Ph.D.
+SPEX advisor and Program Director is Eric Dugan, Ph.D.

 What should I do if I have problems with registration?